wale-ftd/LearnGit/Readme.txt

 hello wale!
 hello wale!
 hello wale!
-creating a new branch dev
+creating a new branch dev and commit